SelfhostedPro/yacht-api/README.md

 ## Yacht
 Yacht is a container management UI with a focus on making selfhosting easy.

 **This is an alpha version of Yacht that will be replacing the current version.
-If you're looking for something more stable please use the current [reommended version](https://github.com/SelfhostedPro/Yacht).**
+If you're looking for something more stable please use the current [recommended version](https://github.com/SelfhostedPro/Yacht).**

 ## Installation:
 ```bash